PopradiArpad/learn-js/README.md

 They are the ```Func``` object and its ```prototype``` object.
 Each references the other through a non-enumerable property:
 The prototype object of ```Func``` is referenced by ```Func.prototype``` which references back to the function by its ```constructor``` property.

-## Functions
- Function objects are a kind of promise in the common sense: I do something if I'm called.
-Until that I exists.

- Functions are objectified blocks with possible input and output.
-As a consequence they can be executed after theirs declaration.

 ## async/await
 It combines _generators_ and _promises_ in a mechanism, whose syntax hides the generator iterating completely.

-## The tree pillars of JavaScript

-* Reactor pattern
-* Prototypal inheritence
-* Functional programming